CntoDev/cnto-conquest/README.md

 - Enabling emplacements such as turrets, mortars, or AA

 ## Personal Gear
-Through conquering the map and taking back territory for the government, but also by helping the locals, will raise your NATO renown.
+Through conquering the map and taking back territory for the government, but also by helping the locals, will raise your NATO **renown**.
 You will also personally attain higher ranks over time (so long as you don’t die).

 Acquiring new personal gear requires the following:
 - Supply to pay for the gear